AlexanderHarrison/inline_default/README.md

 ```

 ## Proc Macro?
-Making a proc macro would be fuller feature-wise, but I couldn't be bothered.
+Making a proc macro would be fuller feature-wise, but I can't be bothered.